HandBrake/HandBrake-snapshots/README.md

 HandBrake is an open-source video transcoder available for Linux, Mac, and Windows, licensed under the [GNU General Public License (GPL) Version 2](LICENSE).

-This repository contains pre-release builds of our main branch which means they may or may not be stable and probably won't be documented.
+This repository contains pre-release builds of our main development branch which means they may or may not be stable and probably won't be documented.
 As such, your mileage may vary.

-This, these development builds are better suited for more experienced users and developers wishing to test the latest code.
+These development builds are better suited for more experienced users and developers wishing to test the latest code.
 That said, everyone is welcome to give them a shot and provide feedback.

 Please note, these builds are not digitally signed and are built on a public build platform.
 Use at your own risk!